 P.S.
 This is a digital download.
 Once you purchase the pattern, you will receive a unique link to download the pattern in the PDF format.
 The link will expire after 30 days from the time of purchase, so please make sure to download and save your copy of the pattern before the link expires.

-Patterns are for individual use only and are protected by international copyright law.
+Patterns are for individual use only.
 When you purchase this pattern, you agree to use it only for non-commercial needs.
 You may not distribute or sell electronic or paper copies of this pattern.
 Thank you.